ShokoAnime/ShokoSite/content/en/blog/shoko-version-4-1-1-released.md

 ##### Shoko Web UI

-Our team has been busy working on refining the designs and we're hoping for an **MPV** release by this holiday.
+Our team has been busy working on refining the designs and we're hoping for an **MVP** (minimum viable product) release by this holiday.
 We'll also be running multiple closed beta tests as each section is completed which should tremendously help iron out bugs and unforeseen issues.

 ##### Contributors